 Join NBMAA Associate Curator Lisa Williams and Museum docents for a series of discussions exploring key works by women artists in Museum's permanent collection.
 Listen here.

 Presented by Museum curators, peek behind the scenes of our special exhibitions with virtual walkthroughs of Kara Walker: Harper's Pictorial History of the Civil War (Annotated), and In Thread and On Paper: Anni Albers in Connecticut.
 For the first time, the Museum is also pleased to present complete digital archives of past exhibitions, including American Post-Impressionists: Maurice and Charles Prendergast.

 Kids and adults can continue their creativity outside the NBMAA!
 Created by the NBMAA's teaching artists, enjoy downloadable art activities for the family, coloring book pages, and video lessons in the comfort of your home.
 Learn more here.

 New NBMAA Kids video lessons guide families through unique and simple art activities that can be created at home.
 Presented by teaching artist Bonnie Sullivan, I Made This provides step-by-step art instructions that anyone can follow.
-Build and expand upon your foundational skills in a variety media and subject matters.

 Meditations on Paintings